 Dawson County Scholarships

-The Rick Wilson Memorial Scholarship for Dawson County, Nebraska, students recognizes students residing and attending high school in Dawson County who demonstrate academic achievement, leadership ability and community involvement.
+The Hastings College Rick Wilson Memorial Scholarship for Dawson County, Nebraska, students recognizes students residing and attending high school in Dawson County who demonstrate academic achievement, leadership ability and community involvement.

-We award a limited number $5,000 scholarships each year to first-year students meeting the qualifications, so we encourage you to apply early.
-By maintaining a 3.0 or higher GPA, you can renew these scholarships each year at Hastings.
+Hastings College awards a limited number of scholarships starting at $500 to first-year students meeting the qualifications, so we encourage you to apply early.
+Scholarships are renewable each year.

 The Rick Wilson Scholarship may be combined with other academic merit and talent scholarships but cannot be combined to exceed full-tuition.

-- Students must reside or attend high school in Dawson County, Nebraska.
+- You must reside in and attend high school in Dawson County, Nebraska

-- Complete the Rick Wilson Scholarship application online (early applications are encouraged due to the limited number of scholarships available).
+- Complete the Rick Wilson Scholarship application (early applications are encouraged due to the limited number of scholarships available)

 About Rick Wilson